C24IO/SM-E2E-CHZAR/README.md

     You can run the aws commands right in the Cloud9 Terminal

 4. We will now prepare to install custom Conda Kernel base on FastAI Library.
 Goto AWS SageMaker Console & - please create a new LifeCycle Configuration.
 Goto "Lifecycle configurations" in the SageMaker Dashboard.
 And "Create configuration".

-5. Now lets create an instance to use those Lifecycle configurations - Everything else should be left to default.  *Advanced Step* - Select Accelerated Computing Notebook instance type and do training in your own notebook.
-Instead of using a pre-trained model for our endpoint (coming later in the workshop).
+Name it something like `FastAI`

-6. In Start notebook copy and paste script from - `SM-E2E-CHZAR/lcc-files/start.sh`
+5. In Start notebook copy and paste script from - `SM-E2E-CHZAR/lcc-files/start.sh`

-7. In Create notebook copy and paste script from - `SM-E2E-CHZAR/lcc-files/create.sh`. *Advanced Step* - Try to play around with these scripts.
+6. In Create notebook copy and paste script from - `SM-E2E-CHZAR/lcc-files/create.sh`. *Advanced Step* - Try to play around with these scripts.

-Lifecycle configurations - put them in
+7. Now lets create an instance to use those Lifecycle configurations -

-4. Create SageMaker Notebook

-Open terminal of Sagemaker
+    1. **Notebook instance name** - `SME2E-<username>`
+    2. **Notebook instance type** - `ml.m4.xlarge` - Any instance type would do, as we are not going to train the model in this notebook today. *Advanced Step* - Select Accelerated Computing Notebook instance type and do training in your own notebook.
+Instead of using a pre-trained model for our endpoint (coming later in the workshop)
+    3. **IAM role** - `Create a new role` - Please select `Any S3 bucket`. *Advanced Step* - You can edit this role from the IAM console later on
+    4. **VPC - optional** - No VPC
+    5. **Lifecycle configuration - optional** - `FastAI` - The one that you created earlier
+    6. **Encryption key - optional** - `No Custom Encryption`

+8. Now please wait while the instance launches.
+And get ready to clone the github repo into this SageMaker Instance.
+While that happens you can navigate to checkout the logs created from our Lifecycle configurations Dashboard->Notebook instances-><Your Notebook instance>

 git clone https://github.com/C24IO/SM-E2E-CHZAR.git